-- They also tend to approach those who have recently listed their dress for sale, so it may be your first contact with a 'buyer.'
-Don't get excited and carried away - always go with your gut instinct and stop to think about how you would enquire about buying your dream wedding dress.
+- They also tend to approach those who've recently listed their dress for sale, so it may be your first contact with a 'buyer'.
+Don't get excited and carried away - always go with your gut instinct and stop to think about how you'd enquire about buying your dream wedding dress.
 For example, is it likely a man would be enquiring about buying a wedding dress and needing it immediately?
 It's also unlikely that someone's buying a wedding dress on behalf of a client or relative without arranging for them to come and try the dress on.
 Take a moment to think about the enquiry, does it seem right?

-- Recent scammers we're aware of have all gone by a gmail email address that had a first name, last name followed by a series of numbers.
+- Recent scammers we're aware of have all gone by a gmail.com or hotmail.com address with a first name and last name followed by a series of numbers.
 For example email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.

 - Always go with your gut instinct.

-- If it sounds too good to be true it probably is?
+- If it sounds too good to be true, it probably is.

 - Alarm bells should ring if someone offers higher than the asking price.

-- The majority of our buyers are women - ask yourself why would a man be in touch about buying a wedding dress?
+- The majority of our buyers are women - ask yourself, why would a man be in touch about buying a wedding dress?

 - Why would someone pay you hundreds of pounds to post a dress and then ask you to refund them via a different method?